kyletolle/the-mechanism-collection/index.md

 The earth was lulled to sleep, that we then arose, but when the world wakes, we will be in for a lot of trouble.

+Like a person running a huge race or doing heavy exertion, then being cooled quickly. makes you tired.
+Bears and hibernation.

 We are an infection the world will soon kill off.

 The energy of collusion, of coming together, in 2 broke down Her defense